 Let’s take the example of a small local coffee shop.
-Their target customer is likely to be local residents who are looking for a cozy place to relax and enjoy a cup of coffee.
+Their target customer will likely be local residents looking for a cozy place to relax and enjoy a cup of coffee.
 The coffee shop can create marketing messages that appeal to this audience, such as promoting their locally sourced coffee beans or highlighting the comfortable seating and free Wi-Fi.

 Nurture Leads and Customers with Email Marketing